Azure/batch-shipyard/docs/03-batch-shipyard-usage.md

 ```
 The above invocation will clean up all multi-instance tasks in all of the jobs specified.

+## Multi-Instance Tasks
+For more information regarding Multi-Instance Tasks and/or MPI jobs using
+Batch Shipyard, please see [this page](80-batch-shipyard-multi-instance-tasks.md).

 ## Current Limitations
 Please see [this page](99-current-limitations.md) for current limitations.